BlokasLabs/midihub-docs/docs/insert-preview.md

 * **Edit pipe parameters** and/or **delete** unnecessary pipes.

 * **Remap MIDI mapped parameters**, or **clear them out** using Edit->Clear All Mappings.

+* **Merge Names...** (in case the names differ when accepting the dialog, the Merge Names dialog will be shown in order to reconcile the names into the main preset)

+Radio button is available for selecting whether to show the port names of the incoming preset or the main preset.